topo-gps/ios-manual/en/settings/coordinates.rst

    *Setting the displayed coordinate types.*

-In the waypoint details screen the 'Coordinates' section then only shows WGS84 degree minutes seconds, UTM and MGRS coordinates:
+In the waypoint details screen the 'Coordinates' section then only shows the MGRS, WGS84 degree minutes seconds, and UTM coordinates:

 .. figure:: ../_static/settings-coordinates4.png
    :height: 568px
    :width: 320px
    :alt: Displayed coordinate types Topo GPS

-   *Only WGS84 degree minutes seconds, UTM and MGRS coordinates are shown.*
+   *Only MGRS, WGS84 degree minutes seconds, and UTM coordinates are shown.*